-Incredibly, a study carried out by Sellhousefast.uk found that a beautifully-painted blue front door alone can add up to £4,000 to the value of a property.
+Incredibly, a study carried out by Sellhousefast.uk found that a beautifully painted blue front door alone can add up to £4,000 to the value of a property.
 Pops of colour like these can work a treat, perfectly complementing the neutral interiors within.

 Be mindful of the fact that more prospective buyers than ever before are focusing heavily on gardens and outdoor living spaces.
 With the painful memories of lockdown still firmly in the minds of most, the freedom to relax and unwind outdoors at home is becoming a top priority.

-This means doing whatever it takes to get your gardens, patios, decking and so on in order.
+This means doing whatever it takes to get your gardens, patios, decking, and so on in order.
 It also means arranging viewings at the right time of day, when your outdoor spaces are basking in beautiful sunshine.

-Weed your garden, mow the lawn and make the whole thing as presentable as you possibly can.
-Repair or remove anything that isn’t in ideal condition and prominently present comfortable seating and outdoor dining furniture.
+Weed your garden, mow the lawn, and make the whole thing as presentable as you possibly can.
+Repair or remove anything that isn’t in ideal condition, and prominently present comfortable seating and outdoor dining furniture.

 If necessary, fork out for a self-storage unit for a few weeks and remove everything that does not need to be there.
-A small price to pay to improve both the appeal and the potential market value of your home.
+A small price to pay will improve both the appeal and the potential market value of your home.